Information for…

 CarePatrol: A free service to help find affordable housing for seniors, particularly for those with low income.
 The local representative is Mike Awadalla.

-Gepetto’s Antiques Restoration – do you have an antique in need of repair and can’t make it to The Repair Shop in England?
-Call Bernice Rappaport for all your needs.
+Gepetto’s Antique Restoration – do you have an antique in need of repair and can’t make it to The Repair Shop in England?
+Call Bernice Rappaport for all your needs as she is a master at her craft.
+415 383-1054

 Victims Service, San Francisco District Attorney’s Office : provides assistance to elderly victims of scams and frauds.
 415 553-9044